playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </ol>
 ```

 > It's worth mentioning that this example is generally considered malpractice.
-While you may have been able to preserve _some_ of the metadata from an `<li>` tag in a `<div>` element, it's extremely difficult to catch all of the defaults a browser might apply to the original tag that may enhanse a sight-impaired user's experience using screen-readers.
+While you may have been able to preserve _some_ of the metadata from a `<li>` tag in a `<div>` element, it's extremely difficult to catch all of the defaults a browser might apply to the original tag that may enhance the experience of someone that uses a screen-reader.
 >
-> This is all to say: unless you have a **really** good reason for using `role` rather than an approprate tag, stick with the related tag.
+> This is all to say, unless you have a **really** good reason for using `role` rather than an appropriate tag, stick with the related tag.
 Just as any other form of engineering, properly employing HTML requires nuance and logic to be deployed at the hand of the implementing developer.

 # Element Metadata {#interacting-with-elements-using-js}